MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-11-finding-weak-active-directory-passwords.md

 ![Screenshot 3](../../assets/images/scanner_screen04.png)

-It generates reports which&nbsp;are suitable for&nbsp;the&nbsp;management:
+It generates reports which&nbsp;are&nbsp;suitable for&nbsp;the&nbsp;management:

 ![Report 1](../../assets/images/thycotic_report1.png)